rbluethl/r.bluethl.net/clcgr5z4h000008mkgkw64xeo.md

 > **Good code reads like a book.**

-When reading code in an unknown project and you quickly know and understand what’s going on, then you know you’re dealing with good code.
+If you’re reading code in an unknown project and you quickly know and understand what’s going on, then you know you’re dealing with good code.
 Great code should explain itself — even without comments.
 Comments can add value at times, but generally speaking, code should also be readable without plenty of comments.

 > **Don’t add code unless deemed necessary.**